This article introduces three weird kanji characters – 凸凹 (でこぼこ, dekoboko), 〆 (しめ, shime) and 卍 (まんじ, manji) – that you’d enjoy learning!

 〆 is also the mark we write over envelope closure (like a stamp) to indicate that it is sealed and has not been opened yet.
 Therefore, it has the sense of “closure/conclusion”, which you see in 〆切 (“deadline”) and 〆 (“food that concludes the meal”).

-卍 is originally an ancient religious icon called “swastika symbol”, and used to be seen in many countries including Japan.
+卍 is originally a mirror image of the ancient religious icon called “swastika symbol”, and has been used in many countries other than Japan.
 In Japanese, it reads “まんじ (manji)”, and is used as a map symbol for temples.

 Interestingly, however, recently teen girls (especially those at high school) have started to use this symbol to describe their excitement, especially in the form of the phrase “マジ卍”.
 It seems (well, I cannot be so sure about this as I’m not in the group of teen girls) it is usually put at the end of a sentence, like “かわいい！マジ卍” to indicate that you’re excited at something, but in fact, it is used pretty much anytime and anywhere to the extent that it does not contain any meaning.
 Although this “word” has been spread on TV by some young female idols and celebrities over the past few years, it seems it has been already getting out of date among real teen girls.
 Therefore, if you attempt to throw this word in a text/conversation to sound young and casual, you may rather end up sounding like a weirdo pretending to appreciate young cultures in Japan.